 Course Enquiries - Eleanor Glanville Centre

 The Eleanor Glanville Centre is the University of Lincoln's department for diversity and inclusion.
 Led by Professor Belinda Colston, the Centre specialises in the development and evaluation of EDI strategies and interventions, and their impact across the sector.
 We carry out interdisciplinary research that critiques and challenges social exclusion and inequality in contemporary society, exploring issues of, and connections between, gender, race, ethnicity, sexuality, class and disability.
-Outcomes of our research inform and influence evidence-based policy and shape best-practice both within the UK and internationally.School Staff List Make an Enquiry Call Us
+Outcomes of our research inform and influence evidence-based policy and shape best-practice both within the UK and internationally.Academic Staff List Make an Enquiry Call Us

 Potential areas of work are aligned with the Centre’s current research strengths and specialisms and include (but are not limited to):